The Importance of Orthodontic Treatment for Children in West Haven, UT

 Active Treatment

-Depending on your child’s needs, active treatment may involve braces, aligners, or other orthodontic devices.
+Depending on your child’s needs, active treatment may involve metal braces, aligners, or other orthodontic devices.
 We will closely monitor your child’s progress with regular check-ups to ensure that everything is going according to plan.

 Retention Phase